peshanghiwa/sql-editor/README.md

 **Vue.js** is the main technology being used in this project alongside with pure css for the styling the website.

-- Vue.js: used as backbone of the entire project architecture
-- Pure CSS: No third party libraries is being used

 ### All Third party libraries used with their purpose explained:

 - @vueuse: a very usefull vue.js library the contains a bunch of helper components and features that helps and speeds up the development process.